flueke/mvme/README.md

 `make -j4`

 ## Mac OS X using Homebrew
+* Note that the OS X port has only been tested with our MVLC VME Controller via Ethernet.
+USB support has not been tested.
+There are also some ugly fonts and broken layouts which might get fixed at some point.

 * Install Homebrew from https://brew.sh/
 * `brew install git cmake boost qt quazip qwt libusb-compat sphinx-doc`
 * Add the following to `~/.bash_profile`: